ChernovAS/devops_vm/README.md

 5) Ansible usage with ssh-key

-* there is an additional Vagrantfile2.
-During the automation I faced some issues with vagrant shared folder, perhaps I have some issues wit local vagrant app or virtual box, but in most cases /vagrant directory is not mounted automatically not manually.
-Vagrant2 might be used in this case.
-Basically it is creating /vagrant manually and pulling from git all requred.
-Ideally /vagrant directory will be mapped and all repo-files will be there, so Vagrant provisioner will be able to build everything from the beginning.
+* there is an additional Vagrantfile_old which does not have all the latest updates, but it might be used if they will be applied as an alternative way of automation